 5. Negotiate a better price and choose the right financing.

-Before you make a decision about where to buy your vehicle, get an Internet quote from a number of dealers in your area so you can compare prices.
+Before you make a decision about where to buy your vehicle, get an online quote from a number of dealers in your area so you can compare prices.
 If you're taking out a car or truck loan, get a quote from some financial institutions so you can compare those numbers with what the dealer may offer in terms of financing.
 Remember, longer-term loans may lower your monthly payment, but you'll end up paying more for your vehicle in the long run.